Politics of Harry Potter: Racism and totalitarianism

-Some commentators suggested that the portrayal of goblins in the books is modeled on anti-Semitism.
-In an article in the magazine Moment, Stephen Richer reject this, noting that Rowling borrows a wide range of fantasy tropes, and saying, "Perhaps the goblin character has its origins in anti-Semitism, but Rowling can hardly be convicted of unjust commentary for using a now-familiar Western literary character."
+Some commentators suggested that the portrayal of goblins in the books is modelled on anti-Semitism.
+In an article in the magazine Moment, Stephen Richer rejects this, noting that Rowling borrows a wide range of fantasy tropes, and saying, "Perhaps the goblin character has its origins in anti-Semitism, but Rowling can hardly be convicted of unjust commentary for using a now-familiar Western literary character."
 He points out that a deliberate anti-semitism would be at odds with Rowling's stated views and the themes of the books.

-In an act commemorating the Holocaust, actor Daniel Radcliffe, whose mother is Jewish, donated his first pair of Harry Potter glasses to an art exhibition inspired by a famous World War II photo of a mangled mountain of spectacles of victims of ethnic cleansing.
-Radcliffe's Potter co-star Jason Isaacs, who played Lucius Malfoy in the films, himself a Jewish Briton, was due to participate in the commemorations on National Holocaust Memorial Day, leading a service at Liverpool's Philharmonic Hall.

 Aviva Chomsky (daughter of Noam Chomsky) in The Providence Journal suggests that Harry Potter is a parable on immigration rights, noting that US "immigration, citizenship and naturalization laws are based explicitly on discrimination on the basis of national origin.
 Where you were born, and what passport you carry, determine whether you have the right to come here, to visit, to work, or to live here."